kevindoubleu/Golang-Algo-DS/challenges/README.md

 ## 4. Linked List Loops

 determine if a loop in a singly linked list exists or not

 prerequisite(s):
 - singly linked list
+- doubly linked list

+## 5. Linked List `fromLast(n)`

+make a function that when called with an integer param, will return the node at that index, starting from the last node, **but**
+- no using the size method
+- must use singly linked list

+prerequisite(s):
+- singly linked list